andrewkdinh/fund-indicators/README.md

 - Color-coded for easy viewing
 - Optional graphs to easily visualize linear regression results
 - A new joke every time
-- Cross-platform (tested on Windows and Linux)
+- Cross-platform (tested on Windows, MacOS, & Linux)

 ## Quickstart